libjpeg-turbo/buildscripts/README.txt

 Recommended distro:  Red Hat or CentOS Enterprise Linux 4 64-bit

+Both 64-bit and 32-bit JDKs should be installed.
+The 64-bit version should be in your PATH, and the directory containing the 32-bit version should be symlinked to /usr/java/default32.

-All software necessary to build a 32-bit and a 64-bit version of libjpeg-turbo
+Install all other software necessary to build a 32-bit and a 64-bit version of libjpeg-turbo.

 NOTE:  If building on a distro that already has GCC 4, you should edit buildljt.linux and remove the lines that say "CC=gcc4" and "CXX=g++4".